60% of Enterprise Marketers Set To Use Artificial Intelligence (AI) in Content Marketing Strategy This Year

 Finding #1: Marketers Set to use AI to Develop their Content Marketing Strategies

-Nearly 60% of all marketers responded they plan to use artificial intelligence in their content marketing strategy in 2018.
-In comparison, in 2017, only 43% of respondents said they were likely to use artificial intelligence or deep learning to develop their content marketing strategy, while 50% of respondents said they were “very unlikely.”
+Nearly 60% of all marketers responded that they plan to use artificial intelligence in their content marketing strategy.
+In 2017, only 43% of respondents said they were likely to use artificial intelligence or deep learning to develop their content marketing strategy, while 50% of respondents said they were “very unlikely.”
 This represents a major finding--and an important leap forward for the modern data-driven marketer.
 Marketers are adopting cutting-edge technologies to deliver more personalized customer experiences:

 “Artificial Intelligence and Machine Learning is an interesting area we’ve been exploring to weave into our SEO strategy at IBM and our partnership with BrightEdge is critical to staying ahead of the digital marketing curve.”
 Ellen Mamedov, Head of SEO at IBM.